MicrosoftDocs/sdk-api/sdk-api-src/content/shlwapi/nf-shlwapi-shloadindirectstring.md

 </li>
 <li><b>PRI file path and resource ID</b><pre class="syntax" xml:space="preserve"><code>@{PRIFilepath?resource}</code></pre>
 The Package Resource Index (PRI) is a binary format introduced in Windows 8 that contains indexed resources or references to resources.
 The .pri file is bundled as part of an app's package.
-For more information on .pri files, see <a href="https://msdn.microsoft.com/library/Hh694557(v=VS.110).aspx">Creating and retrieving resources in Windows Store apps</a>.
+For more information on .pri files, see <a href="4f0d7226-dde6-4241-b4fc-a79a8607ac98">Creating and retrieving resources in Windows Store apps</a>.

 The string is extracted from the .pri file named, using the <i>resource</i> as a locator.
 The retrieved string is copied to the output buffer and the function returns S_OK.
 The string is extracted based on the current Shell environment or <a href="https://msdn.microsoft.com/bab9ae0f-8609-494d-b943-7905eed8ee93">ResourceContext</a>.

 An example of this type of indirect string is shown here.

-<div class="code"><span codelanguage=""><table>
                             <div class="code"><span codelanguage=""><table>
 <tr>
 <th></th>